github/docs/content/pages/setting-up-a-github-pages-site-with-jekyll/testing-your-github-pages-site-locally-with-jekyll.md

      To fix the error, try running `bundle add webrick`, then re-running `bundle exec jekyll serve`.

-   - If your `_config.yml` file's `baseurl` field contains your GitHub repository's link, you can use the following command to run the site locally without changing the `baseurl` in the `_config.yml` file:
+   - If your `_config.yml` file's `baseurl` field contains your GitHub repository's link, you can use the following command when building locally to ignore that value and serve the site on `localhost:4000/`:

      ```shell
      $ bundle exec jekyll serve --baseurl=""